 These brakes are available in virtually all Porsche models, ranging from the base Boxster, all the way to the top 911s, Panamera and Cayenne.
 In addition to shedding more heat, carbon ceramic brakes weigh up to 50% less than standard brake rotors.
 This weight reduction decreases unsprung weight, sharpening cornering and improving ride quality.

-Though they are a very expensive option, at some $7,410USD on a base Cayman and $9,210USD on a 991 Turbo, these brakes offer superior fade resistance, and an increased lifespan compared to their iron counterparts.
+Though they are a very expensive option, these brakes offer superior fade resistance, and an increased lifespan compared to their iron counterparts.

-A short video on how Carbon Ceramic brakes are made is attached below.
+Check out this short video on how Carbon Ceramic brakes are made.